bennokr/rdflib-r2r/test-results/sqlite-bsbm/bsbm-bi-query4.md

   (SELECT anon_3.feature AS feature,
           avg(CAST(CAST(anon_4.price AS VARCHAR) AS FLOAT)) AS avg_1 FROM
-     (SELECT
+     (SELECT productfeatureproduct.product AS product,

         (SELECT "productfeature".nr
          FROM productfeature
-         WHERE "productfeatureproduct".productFeature = "productfeature".nr) AS feature,
+         WHERE "productfeatureproduct".productFeature = "productfeature".nr) AS feature
-             productfeatureproduct.product AS product
       FROM productfeatureproduct) AS anon_3,

      (SELECT offer.price AS price,
              offer.nr AS offer
       FROM offer) AS anon_4,

+     (SELECT producttypeproduct.product AS product,

+        (SELECT "producttype".nr
+         FROM producttype
+         WHERE "producttype"."nr" = '15'
+           AND "producttypeproduct".productType = "producttype".nr) AS anon_6
+      FROM producttypeproduct) AS anon_5,

      (SELECT
         (SELECT "product".nr
          FROM product
          WHERE "offer".product = "product".nr) AS product,
              offer.nr AS offer
-      FROM offer) AS anon_5,
+      FROM offer) AS anon_7

-     (SELECT producttypeproduct.product AS product,

-        (SELECT "producttype".nr
-         FROM producttype
-         WHERE "producttype"."nr" = '16'
-           AND "producttypeproduct".productType = "producttype".nr) AS anon_7
-      FROM producttypeproduct) AS anon_6
-   WHERE anon_4.offer = anon_5.offer
+   WHERE anon_5.product = anon_7.product
-     AND anon_3.product = anon_6.product
+     AND anon_3.product = anon_7.product
-     AND anon_3.product = anon_5.product
+     AND anon_7.offer = anon_4.offer
    GROUP BY anon_3.feature) AS anon_1,

   (SELECT anon_8.feature AS feature,